gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 ---

-## Mechanistic Exploration of Gemma 2 2b list creation

-### 0. Abstract
+### Abstract

 Sparse Autoencoders (SAEs) have recently emerged as powerful tools for exploring the mechanisms of large language models (LLMs) with greater granularity compared to previous methods.
-Despite the great potential of SAEs, concrete and non-trivial applications remain elusive (**honorable mentions** [Goodfire AI](https://goodfire.ai/blog/research-preview/),  [Golden Gate Claude](https://www.anthropic.com/news/golden-gate-claude) ) .
+Despite the great potential of SAEs, concrete and non-trivial applications remain elusive (with honorable mentions to [Goodfire AI](https://goodfire.ai/blog/research-preview/) and [Golden Gate Claude](https://www.anthropic.com/news/golden-gate-claude)).
 This situation motivated the present investigation into how Gemma 2 2b Instructed generates lists.
 Specifically, we conduct an exploratory analysis to understand how the model determines when to end a list.
 To achieve this, we utilize the suite of SAEs known as [GemmaScope](https://huggingface.co/google/gemma-scope).
 Although initial traction has been gained on this problem, a concrete mechanism remains elusive.
 However, several key results are significant for how MI should approach non-trivial problems.

 ### 1. Introduction

-Gemma 2 2b is a Small Language Model, created by google made public in the summer of 2024.
-This model was released along a suite of Sparse Autoenocders and Transcoders trained on their activations in various locations.
+Gemma 2 2b is a small language model created by Google and made public in the summer of 2024.
+This model was released alongside a suite of Sparse Autoencoders and Transcoders trained on their activations in various locations.

-Despite it's size the model, is incredible capable, excelling in it's instruction tuned variant with the ability to follow instruction and with similar performance to the original GPT-3 model on some benchmarks.
+Despite its size, the model is incredibly capable, excelling in its instruction-tuned variant with the ability to follow instructions and demonstrating performance similar to the original GPT-3 model on some benchmarks.

-This facts makes Gemma 2 2b a great candidate to perform MI experiments on, offering a great balance between performance and size.
+These facts make Gemma 2 2b a great candidate for performing MI experiments, offering an excellent balance between performance and size.

-In this post we will explore the mechanisms behind Gemma 2 2b's ability to create lists of items, when prompted to.
+In this post, we will explore the mechanisms behind Gemma 2 2b's ability to create lists of items when prompted.

-Specially we are interested in the mechanism by which Gemma knows when to end a list, this is task is interesting for the following reasons:
+Specifically, we are interested in the mechanism by which Gemma knows when to end a list.
+This task is interesting for the following reasons:

-- Due to the larger Gemma 2 vocabulary is easy to create one token per item list templates, avoiding the mess of position indexing.
+- Due to Gemma 2's larger vocabulary, it is easy to create one-token-per-item list templates, avoiding the complications of position indexing.
-- The instruction tuning of the model, enables the induction of different behaviors in model responses with minimal  changes in the prompt.
+- The instruction tuning of the model enables the induction of different behaviors in model responses with minimal changes in the prompt.
-- The open endedness of this task enables taking into account sampling dynamics in the decoding process of the model (this is temperature and sampling method).
+- The open-endedness of this task allows for consideration of sampling dynamics in the decoding process of the model (such as temperature and sampling method).
-- The template structure enables a clear analysis of apriori very broad properties of the model like "list ending behavior" by proxies such as the probability of outputing a hypen after a list item which clearly indicates that the list is about to continue.
+- The template structure enables a clear analysis of a priori very broad properties of the model, like "list ending behavior," using proxies such as the probability of outputting a hyphen after a list item, which clearly indicates that the list is about to continue.